Team Member Spotlight: Isabelle Grouven, Summer Intern to Full-Time Prepress Specialist

 The company culture at Jones Healthcare Group is driven by many talented individuals.
-To highlight team members who are working hard to make a positive impact in health and wellness, we are excited to launch a monthly Colleague Spotlight series.
+To highlight team members who are working hard to make a positive impact in health and wellness, we are excited to launch a new Team Member Spotlight series.

 This month, we are pleased to feature Isabelle Grouven, who has been with the organization for just over a year and is based out of our office in London, Canada.
 With a passion for technical design, we dug deep into uncovering what makes Isabelle unique and what motivates her to work in the healthcare packaging industry.